PEACE

 It is that time of year again and if you have not done so already, please can you remember to book a slot for next week.
 If this is not possible then please get in contact so we can organise another time.
 I look forward to hearing from you next week.

 I think that is my lot for today.
-As much as I would love to outline the amazing activity I have planned for the weekend to enrich and inspire my life…I won’t as it involves a walk, a T V show, a pie and probably a bit more mopping!
+As much as I would love to outline the amazing activity I have planned for the weekend to enrich and inspire my life…I won’t as it involves a walk, a football podcast, a pie many coffees and probably a bit more mopping!

 Homework is on the left and on Google Classroom.